siddharth-krishna/vscode-grasshopper/README.md

 ## Feature TODOs

+* Add "verify this procedure".
+* Cancel on "verifying" window should kill process.
+* Log Grasshopper output to output tray.
+* Put error diagnostic only on `assert` or `pure assert`, as assertion is covered by related information.
+* Add diagnostics to other files if in workspace.
-* Syntax highlight: pure, predicate, struct, options, TODO, procedure names, types (don't highlight "bool").
+* Syntax highlight: TODO, macro/lemma/procedure names, types (don't highlight "bool"), ghost, implicit, highlight matching <>,
 * Type Errors appear as warnings not errors.
 * Map `verifyFile` to `F5` only when Grasshopper file is active.
-* Display verification time.
-* Show progress/running time in status bar.
+* Show running time in status bar.
+* Add settings: keybinding, save-before-verify, ghp path.
 * Better syntax highlighting: arithmetic expressions, procedure names.
 * Display math operators using unicode symbols.
 * Snippets for assert/assume/etc.